 They're lying with their backs on the wet grass of one of the tenth division's most concealed training grounds, after having played a few rounds of soccer.

 They finished up a while ago, and (until now) were gazing up at the cloudy sky in a comfortable silence.
-Both were content just listening and feeling the rain as it lightened to a soft downpour.
+Both were content just listening and feeling the rain drizzle against their skin as it lightened to a soft downpour.

 He makes the mistake of turning and looking into her dark, stormy eyes.